-- Make all your physical activity slow and controlled, especially bending forward and lifting.
+- Make all your physical activity slow and controlled (steady), especially bending forward and lifting.

 - Change your daily activities to avoid movements that can cause further pain.

-Nonsteroidal anti-inflammatory medications (NSAIDs).
-Medications such as ibuprofen or naproxen can help relieve pain.
+Nonsteroidal anti-inflammatory drugs (NSAIDs).
+Anti-inflammatory drugs such as ibuprofen or naproxen can help relieve pain.

 Physical therapy.
 Specific exercises will help strengthen your lower back and abdominal muscles.

 Epidural steroid injection.
-An injection of a cortisone-like drug into the space around the nerve may provide short-term pain relief by reducing inflammation.
+An injection of a cortisone-like medicine into the space around the nerve may provide short-term pain relief by reducing inflammation.

 There is good evidence that epidural injections can successfully relieve pain in many patients who have not been helped by 6 weeks or more of other nonsurgical care.